(Credit: Myibean / Shutterstock)

 Arrange everything neatly.
 If indoors, place offerings before an altar or ancestor photo.
 Otherwise, set them out on clean paper or containers.

-Sometimes, I’d also pua puay to find out if it’s all right to go ahead with burning the offerings.
-It’s the same, if both land on the same side, then it’s a no-go for now.
-Just give it a couple of minutes and toss them again.
+One thing I usually do to find out if it’s all right to go ahead with burning the offerings is pua puay.
+If both coins land on the same side, then it’s a no-go for now.
+I give it a couple of minutes before tossing again.

-This ritual of incense paper burning symbolises transferring money and goods to the spirits.
+This ritual of incense paper burning symbolises transferring money and other goods to the spirits.
 Think of it as sending them care packages in the afterlife.

 Pro tip: Always fold or crease the paper before burning to show respect and to distinguish it from real money.